 - To equip them to avail themselves of further education so that they may go on to live a full and useful life as an adult in society.

 These are broad aims, encompassing not only the acquisition of academic skills and knowledge, but also the complex range of social skills, attitudes and beliefs.
-A pupil’s self confidence and his attitude of social responsibility to others are essential parts of this personality.
-These traits can be developed best when the child is raised and taught in environments where good behaviour is expected of him/her.
+A pupil’s self- confidence and their attitude of social responsibility to others are essential parts of this personality.
+These traits can be developed best when the child is raised and taught in environments where good behaviour is expected of them.

 Schools encourage the development of good behaviour for a second set of reasons.
 A happy and well-disciplined school is desirable as it enables all learning activities to run smoothly without tension and strain on pupils and teachers alike.
 Children learn by copying the behaviour of individuals in their environment so good behaviour sets an example to younger children, while older children take a more mature and well-behaved manner if they know they are setting this example.